 Next to talking one-on-one, texting is currently one of the most instant forms of communication.
 While texting might be the perfect platform to say a quick “hi,” there are some things to watch out for in a textual relationship with your partner.

 Texting Too Much

-If your partner texts too much, it’s not only irritating, but unnecessary.
-Keeping in touch with your significant other throughout the day can be thoughtful, but constant contact is probably over-doing it.
+If your partner texts too much, it’s not only irritating, but it could unhealthy.
+Keeping in touch with your significant other throughout the day can be thoughtful, but constant contact may be a sign of controlling behavior.
 Consider talking to your partner about giving you a little bit of space.
-Remember, if they’re using texting messaging to monitor everywhere you go, that is a warning sign of abuse.
+Remember, if they’re using text messages to monitor who you’re with or where you go, that is a warning sign of abuse.

 Sexting can also have legal consequences.
-Any nude photos or video of someone under 18 could be considered child pornography, which is always illegal.
-Even if whoever sent the image did so willingly, the recipient can still get in a lot of trouble.
+Any nude photos or videos of someone under the age of 18 could be considered child pornography, which is illegal to own or distribute.

 Reading Someone Else’s Texts

 Does your partner ask to read your texts?
 Or do they read them behind your back?
 Healthy relationships are built on trust, not jealousy.
 You have the right to privacy and the ability to talk to whomever you like.
 You may want to explain to your partner that you have nothing to hide, but that you don’t like them going through your phone or deciding who your friends are.
 If your partner refuses to change, you could be in an unhealthy relationship.
 Take our quiz to find out if there are other warning signs in your relationships.

 Threats over text should be taken seriously — try not to write them off as angry venting.
 Keep track of threatening texts and think about talking to someone you trust about what is happening.
 Being in a violent relationship is dangerous, and you don’t have to go through it alone.

 Whether you feel like your partner is already using their cell phone in an abusive way or you’re trying to prevent it, here are tips to keep you safe and healthy: